virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 }
 ```

-The light splits into two, meaning its energy gets devided.
-We use Fresnel to get the amount of light reflected `F`, and from that the amount of light refracted `1.0 - F`.
-For the Fresnel we need to know the critical reflection angle - an angle under which the light gets fully reflected.
-And also the Fresnel at 0 degrees incidence from the normal:
+The light splits into two, meaning its energy gets divided.
+We use Fresnel to get the amount of light reflected, `F`, and from that, the amount of light refracted `1.0 - F`.
+For the Fresnel calculation, we need to know the critical reflection angle - the angle under which the light gets fully reflected - and also the Fresnel at 0 degrees incidence from the normal:
 ```glsl
 const vec3 F0 = vec3( pow( abs( ( boxRI - airRI ) ) / ( boxRI + airRI ), 2.0 ) );
 const float CRITICAL_ANGLE_ATOB = sqrt( max( 0.0, 1.0 - iorBtoA * iorBtoA ) );